-This boot has once again garnered the attention of our expert review team, by providing top-notch warmth and comfort for cold winter conditions.
-Previously our Editors' Choice Award sinner, the Chilkat 400 has finally been unseated by a newcomer to our winter boot test, the Keen Durand Polar.
+This boot has once again garnered the attention of our expert review team, by providing a high level of warmth, waterproofness, and comfort for cold winter conditions.
+Previously our Editors' Choice Award winner, the Chilkat 400 has finally been unseated by a newcomer to our winter boot test, the Oboz Bridger 10.

-That said, the Chilkat 400 is still our favorite winter boot to hike in, winning a Top Pick award for winter hiking.
-We loved most things about the Chilkat 400, but there are a few issues you should be aware of, the most important of those is that it can be a tricky boot to size correctly.
-The North Face winter boots have consistently run small over the years, so you should try on at least one full size larger than your typical boot size.
+That said, the Chilkat 400 is still one of our favorite winter boots for all-around use.
+We loved most things about the Chilkat 400, but there are a few issues you should be aware of, the most important of those is that they can be tricky to size correctly.
+The North Face winter boots have consistently run small over the years, although our most recent test pair was true to size.

-After extensive testing in cold and snowy environments, we can decidedly say that this boot is one of the warmest in our test.
-We are impressed at how cozy, and snug these boots are when properly fitted.
-(If you buy your normal size, a tight fit may lead to cold toes).
+After extensive testing in cold and snowy environments, we can decidedly say that this boot provides a high level of warmth.
+We are impressed at how comfortable, and snug these boots are when properly fitted.
+Their warm is a function of the 400g of Primaloft Eco insulation which is rated to -40 degrees.

-In our ice bath test, we each boot's internal temperature at 3-minute intervals for 12 minutes to see how quickly they lost heat.
-After 12 minutes, the Chilkat 400 lost 19.8 degrees.
-It's a respectable performance, but they're far from the best in the test.
-For comparison, the Keen Durand Polar dropped by only 15.2 degrees in the same amount of time in the same ice bath at the same time.
-Boots with less insulation, like the Columbia Bugaboot Plus IV and the North Face Chilkat III lost even more heat during this test.
+In our ice bath test, we measured each boot's internal temperature at 3-minute intervals for 12 minutes to see how quickly they lost heat.
+After 12 minutes, the Chilkat 400 lost 22.1 degrees.
+It's a decent performance, but they're far from the best in the test.
+For comparison, the Oboz Bridger 10 dropped by only 14.1 degrees in the same amount of time in the same ice bath at the same time.
+Boots with less insulation, like the Columbia Bugaboot Plus IV and the North Face Chilkat III lost similar amounts of heat during this test.

 In the real world, however, we never have complaints about how warm the Chilkat 400 keep our feet.
 We took a quick, cold hike with a Chilkat 400 on one foot and a Chilkat III on the other, we hiked for approximately 10 minutes.
 At that point, it was very apparent that the Chilkat 400 was significantly warmer than the III.
 We attribute this to the 400g of Primaloft insulation versus the 200g in the Chilkat III.

-In the end, this boot's water resistance tied with that of the Keen Durand Polar, another perfectly waterproof model.
+In the end, this boot's water resistance tied with that of the Oboz Bridger 10, another entirely waterproof model.
 Both boots are completely watertight even when submerged in water for an extended period.
 They kept our feet completely dry in our extreme waterproof testing, unless we stepped in deeper than the height of the tongue, of course.
-The Sorel Caribou and the Bogs Classic Ultra Mid also keep our feet incredibly dry, though neither offer the versatility of the Chilkat 400.
+The Sorel Caribou and the Bogs Classic Ultra Mid also keep our feet incredibly dry, though neither offers the versatility of the Chilkat 400.

 Fit and Comfort

 The winter boots that favor hiking support over pure comfort are not quite as plush and cozy as the softer, looser-fitting Pac boots we tested.
-That said, this one ties with the Keen Durand Polar as the coziest of the trail-ready bunch, compared to the more precise fits of the Oboz Bridger 10 or the Vasque Snoburban.
-It is more comfortable than some of the other competitors like the Keen Summit County, which is much looser fitting.
+That said, the Chilkat 400 is the coziest of the trail-ready bunch, compared to the more precise fits of the Oboz Bridger 10 or the Vasque Snoburban.
+It is more comfortable than some of the other competitors like the Keen Summit County, which is much wider fitting.
 Some of this boot's comfort is thanks to its flexible shaft.
 It has soft to medium flex while providing lateral support, which can make a huge difference when walking for long distances.

 Ease of Use

-The Keen Durand Polar's lacing system is a touch more user-friendly.
-The laces on those boots don't pass through a loop near the top and tightening them is more straightforward.
-While they aren't all that difficult to put on, they take more time and effort than the ridiculously simple slip-on boots, like the Bogs Classic Ultra Mid, Blundstone Thermal 566, or the Kamik Greenbay 4.
+The Oboz Bridger 10 has a lacing system that's a touch more user-friendly.
+The laces on those boots are slightly more straightforward, making it a little quicker and easier to secure them on your feet.
+While they aren't all that difficult to put on, the Chilkat 400 does take significantly more time and effort than the ridiculously simple slip-on boots, like the Bogs Classic Ultra Mid, Blundstone Thermal 566, or the Kamik Greenbay 4.

 The North Face claims that their WinterGrip soles and IcePick lugs are temperature sensitive, increasing traction on slippery surfaces.
 A soft rubber compound rings the sole's outer edge with large rectangular lugs that provide good traction and edge bite.
 The middle of the sole features a firmer rubber compound in the form of numerous small triangular lugs.
 Each of these little triangles is another little tooth that bites into firm snow, giving these boots some of the best traction in our entire test.

 Versatility is the Chilkat 400's strong suit, and these boots are capable of doing anything you ask of them.
 This is an ideal choice for casual use around the house yet is also good looking enough to be paired with jeans to commute to work or go to school.
 Snowshoers and winter hikers will appreciate the comfortable fit as well as the high cuff that keeps snow out when tromping through deep snow, though they don't quite have the precise fit that some winter adventurers may be looking for.

 The MSRP for these boots is $150, which is about average for the boots we have tested in this review.
 Since they are one of the best of the bunch, it's easy to justify the expense, and we think they represent a great value.
 If you're looking for the best bang for your buck, consider our Best Buy Award winner, the Kamik NationPlus, which rings in at $85.

 The North Face Chilkat 400 is one of the highest scoring winter boots in this review of the most popular models on the market today.
-It is an incredibly warm boot that is also totally waterproof, so you can count on it to keep your feet warm when the days are cold.
-It is our favorite boot for winter hiking and snowshoeing and is also versatile enough to use around the house or for commuting.
-As long as you buy a pair that is about a size larger than your normal street shoe size, we can't imagine you not being satisfied with this winter boot.
+It is a warm boot that is also totally waterproof, so you can count on it to keep your feet warm and dry when the days are cold, wet, or both.
+It's an incredibly versatile option, great for use around the house, playing in the snow, or moderate duty winter hiking and snowshoeing.
+These are a great option for the person looking for one winter boot to handle everything you can throw at them.

 — Jeremy Benson, Ryan Huetter and Andy Wellman